Electroid/ChordSheetJS/CONTRIBUTING.md

 ## Get started

-Ensure your have NodeJS and Yarn on your machine.
+Ensure your have Bun on your machine.
 The [CI workflow][ci_workflow] lists the NodeJS versions that are expected to work.

 [ci_workflow]: https://github.com/martijnversluis/ChordSheetJS/blob/master/.github/workflows/ci.yml#L17